 Political campaigns have been around for a long time.
 They are used to promote or oppose political candidates and their ideologies.

-Traditional Political Campaigns Strategies
+Traditional Political Campaign Strategies

 • Focus on the issues that are important to your constituency